Learning Repetition-Invariant Representations for Polymer Informatics: Methodology

 encourages many entries of \(\theta_M^{(\ell)},\theta_U^{(\ell)}\) to become exactly zero.
 This further reinforces the MST alignment by pruning weak connections in the learned message scores, so that only the strongest (MST‑relevant) edges survive, enhancing both sparsity and interpretability. \paragraph{Max vs. Mean, Sum.} While max‑aggregation selects the single most informative incoming message at each node, classical sum‑ and mean‑aggregation mix all neighbor messages\cite{liu2022graph}.
 In particular, for sum and mean we have:

 Sum‑aggregation grows linearly with the node degree, and mean‑aggregation normalizes by degree but still blends every neighbor’s contribution.
 Both operations depend on the size of the neighborhood:

+These findings are further corroborated by the experimental results in \cref{tab:agg_appendix}, which show that sum- and mean-aggregation degrade substantially in performance as the repeat size increases.
 In contrast, by combining max‑aggregation with an $\ell_1$ sparsity penalty, GRIN effectively emulates MST construction and thus inherits its inherent size‑generalization capabilities, as aligning to DP recurrences enjoy out‐of‐distribution generalization across input scales \cite{xu2019can}.